spal0002/analytics-dashboard/README.md

-# ample-ui-react
+# analytics-dashboard-react
-Ample UI with ReactJS
+Analytics UI with ReactJS